jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

 * :ref:`Logical Disjunction <test_logical_disjunction>` is "or_"
 * :ref:`Logical Conjunction <test_logical_conjunction>` is "and_"
 * :ref:`Logical Negation <test_logical_negation>` is "not_"

+All the logic statements or conditions have been written with some or all of the above 3

 do you want to :ref:`test more binary operations? <binary_operations_iii>`